Babyshaqdos/BME577Project/README.md

 Cox proportional hazards regression - 2 dependent variables where the first variable contains the time series information and the second is the prediction variable, any number of independent variables, and a cut off value

 If adding multiple CSV files then you must specify the column name (that is present in all CSV files) to merge the datasets by

+Some packages may need to be installed, these can be installed via the function: install.packages("nameofpackage")

+If running for the first time please run these commands, or uncomment them at the top of the R script install_github("ohdsi/Hades", upgrade = "always") BiocManager::install("survcomp")